alithegreat74/PasswordGenerator/README.md

 # PasswordGenerator
-This program will create a strong password for you.
+This program will create a strong password for you and also insults you.
-It can tell you your own password's strength.